Integrations

 Oura oura Ring Cloud OAuth Beta self sign-up

-Whoop whoop Band Cloud OAuth Coming soon
+WHOOP whoop Band Cloud OAuth Beta self sign-up

 Samsung Health Phone / watch On-device SDK Coming soon collected via the SDK